jkaho/my-personal-website/README.md

 ## Description

-This repository contains the source code for my first basic personal website.
+This repository contains the source code for my portfolio website.
 It includes an ‘About Me’ page, a ‘Portfolio’ page, and a ‘Contact Me’ page.
-Please note that this is not a complete website.

 ## Motivations

-The main objective of this project was to create the foundation of a personal website with a responsive layout by utilising the Bootstrap grid system to ensure consistent appearance and functionality across various viewports.
+The main objective of this project is to develop and maintain a personal website containing personal/contact information, as well as information about projects that I have completed.

 ## Screenshots

-The following screenshots show the appearance of each webpage viewed from three different devices.
+The following screenshots show the appearance of each webpage viewed from three different viewport sizes.

 ### About Me